 Upon arrival in-country, if you haven't already done so you should investigate local hospitals, clinics, and dental care providers and document their contact information in Emergency Contact section at the back of this document.
 ISOS country information lists recommended hospitals, some of which they have established a system to cover your emergency expenses on your behalf.
-Verify if any of those are accessible from your placement here.
+Verify if any of those are accessible from your placement here search for a country, and then click under medical - clinics and hospitals.
+You can also call ISOS prior to your trip to find out the nearest recommended hospitals or clinics from where you will be.